Updated on: Feb 17, 2024

 For the Thai wedding, Khan Maak refers to the engagement ceremony.
 Since the bride and groom discuss the ‘Sin sod’ (dowry), the engagement takes place which includes an offering of gold and gifts for the bride and her family.
 Then, the groom and his family plan a procession to take the ‘khan maak man’ (items for engagement) on special, traditional trays.
 In the past, the groom usually would leave his house and walk to the bride’s house.

-During the procession, the groom and his family used to sing songs, play instruments with traditional Thai long drums, and have a travelling party; however, this procession has changed.
+During the procession, the groom and his family used to sing songs, play instruments with traditional Thai long drums, and have a traveling party; however, this procession has changed.
 In present times, this ritual takes place on the same day as the wedding these days, and it starts at the place where the bride is staying.

 10. Doors/Gates Ceremony

 This ceremony is called ‘Sanuk’, and it happens when the groom arrives at the bride’s house during the Khan Maak procession.
 The groom opens a symbolic door when he is approved of his wealth and sincerity of their wedding by the bride’s family.
-Each design of the door is different by regions, but typical designs are gold and silver.
+Each design of the door is different by region, but typical designs are gold and silver.
 During the ritual, two female members from the bride’s family hold the gate, and the groom passes the gate.
 When the groom reaches the gate, he needs a ‘key’ to open it.

 11. Sai Monkhon